dbolta/circuit_playground_express/README.md

 # circuit_playground_express
 ### Fun scripts on the Pycon 2019 swag
-accelerometer lights - lights turn on in direction of accelerometer blink led - first test: blink red led light sensor lights - more leds light up around ring as more light detected pycon1 - initial pycon code to light in 3 different patterns pycon2/3 - add button toggling and play some cool movie quotes
+accelerometer lights - lights turn on in direction of accelerometer
+<br> blink led - first test: blink red led
+light sensor lights - more leds light up around ring as more light detected pycon1 - initial pycon code to light in 3 different patterns pycon2/3 - add button toggling and play some cool movie quotes